mgoadric/cardstock/_posts/2018-11-26-welcome-to-tsocg.md

 to start diving deeper to find connections and see how these computational tools can help us understand how card games work and maybe how to make better ones.

-I'll be writing articles about once a week, addressing a particular game or variant we've simulated with our system, and plan to continue posting for at least a year.
+I'll be writing articles about once a week, addressing a particular game we've simulated with our system, and plan to continue posting for at least a year.
+For each game, we'll walk through how it's coded in RECYCLE, some basic summary statistics, more advanced heuristics for capturing player behavior, and finally discuss any common variants.
 First up will be [Agram](https://www.pagat.com/last/agram.html), a simple Nigerian trick-taking card game for 2 to 6 players.
 Go ahead and play a few rounds, before next week's post is up, and see what you think of how it works.